Selfhood and

 neo-Kantian philosopher and political theorist (1828-1875).]
 Lange joined

-the University of Bonn as lecturer in the mid-1850s,
+the University of Bonn as lecturer in the mid-1850s, quickly specialising in

-quickly specialising in the history of the materialist philosophers.
-He saw
+the history of the materialist philosophers.
+He saw deep flaws in the

-deep flaws in the materialist position, but was also far from impressed with
+materialist position, but was also far from impressed with Hegelian idealism

-as little better grounded in reality than the Schoolmen of the middle ages).
+of the middle ages).
 "What was needed was a

 philosophical approach that would be compatible with the recent successes of

-materialist explanations as deployed by the natural sciences " (Hussain, 2005 online, §4).
-Now Lange was particularly
+" (Hussain, 2005 online, §4).
+Now Lange was particularly impressed

-impressed by Helmholtz's work on the
+by Helmholtz's work on the

 experimental physiology of optics and acoustics, because this had brought hard